-This 5,000-year-old marble sculpture of a female figure is commonly known as “Stargazer” because her eyes are looking up to the stars above.
-Created in translucent marble, this is a rare and unusual sculpture because her head is sculptured entirely in the round, while her body is reduced to a simple yet elegant profile.
+This 5,000-year-old marble sculpture of a female figure is called the “Stargazer.”
+The name derives from the way her eyes are looking up to the stars above.
+Created in translucent marble, this is an unusual sculpture because her head is sculptured entirely in the round.
+Her body is reduced to a simple yet elegant profile.
 The nose is depicted as a slight ridge on a straight-line edge.
 The head tilted backwards; the eyes are tiny dots raised in relief.

 The Stargazer is similar and related to the Cycladic Art which flourished in the islands of the Aegean Sea.
 However, this ancient masterpiece was found in Western Anatolia.
 Western Anatolia was one of the significant crossroads of ancient civilisations.
 Created in the Early Bronze Age, the purpose of this masterpiece is not known.
 All we can do is speculate on the creative and spiritual forces that shaped this beautiful and mystical figure that symbolises our search for the divine.

 The Ancient Cycladic culture flourished in the islands of the Aegean Sea from c.
 3300 to 1100 BCE.
 Along with the Minoan civilisation and Mycenaean Greece, the Cycladic people are counted among the three dominant Aegean cultures.
 Cycladic art, therefore, comprises one of the three main branches of Ancient Aegean art.

 The best-known type of artwork that has survived is the marble figurines, most commonly in the form of a single full-length female figure.
 Apart from a sharply-defined nose, the faces are smooth and blank, although there is evidence on some that they were originally painted.